-Autism affects millions of children in the U.S. alone.
+Autism affects millions of children in the U.S. alone; could stem cells for autism help?

 It is a perplexing spectrum of disorders with “autism” being an umbrella term for a host of related neurological illnesses.
 The negative impact of autism on our society transcends economics, but has been estimated at 10s of billions of dollars.